 - Set Up New Project and Import Agora Video SDK for Unity

 - Implementing the Agora SDK

 - Build and Test on device (iOS and Android)

 To start, let’s open Unity and create a blank new project and name it Agora Video Demo.
-Once unity finishes setting up the project, we’ll navigate to the Unity Asset Store and search for “Agora Video SDK”.
-Next we’ll Import the Agora.io Video SDK for Unity into our project, when the prompt appears, make sure all the assists in the list are selected.
+Once Unity finishes setting up the project, we’ll navigate to the Unity Asset Store and search for “Agora Video SDK”.
+Next we’ll Import the Agora Video SDK for Unity into our program.
+When the prompt appears, make sure all the assets in the list are selected.

 Now let’s create a new scene, name it

 WelcomeScene and double-click the scene to open it in the Editor view.
 The

 WelcomeScene will be the first screen the user sees once the Unity video player live stream loads.
 To start we’re going to remove the existing camera and lights from the scene.
 First we will add a Canvas Game Object.
 Next let’s add a Camera as a child of the Canvas.
 Since the screen is meant to be displayed in 2D, let’s switch our editor to 2D mode in order to make Unity stream video from the camera in the same mode.
 Let’s also switch our Editor view into Game mode, so we can visualize placement relative to the camera view.

 We are going to need a button that will trigger the app to join the chat, so we’ll add a button and name it JoinChannel and give it a label.
 Let’s adjust the scale and position of the button.
 We also need a way for the user to input their channel name, so let’s create a text input and name it ChannelName and give it meaningful placeholder text.
 We should add a text box to explain a little bit about our app.
 Create a Text Game Object as a child of the Canvas.
 Below is the text I wrote up, but feel free to add in whatever message you’d like.